 - Do you need crutches for a sprained foot?

-- When do you need crutches for a sprained ankle
+- Do you need crutches for a a sprained knee and strained hamstring?

-- If you sprain your ankle do you need crutches is it bad
+- If your preganent and you need crutches is it bad

 - Do you need crutches for a sprained ankle?